 ”Hello, after reading all the beautiful little messages, I only have one thing to say.
 I may never laugh with you, cry with you, hold you, touch you, comfort you, or meet you.
 But I love you with every inch of my soul.”

-I’ll go back to Vegas just to have another afternoon at Qua Baths & Spa at Caesar’s Place.
-The motion activated snow in the Arctic Ice Room is enough to sell me on that decision; it really made the wet spa experience unique.
-And I’d also to have a little more time to hang out in the Roman bath area, prepared with a book and some noise cancelling headphones, not to mention trying one of their Nobu spa treatments.
+Las Vegas offers numerous luxurious hotel spas.
+Yet Qua Baths & Spa at Caesar’s Palace really stand out with their motion activated snow in the Arctic Ice Room.
+I’d like to return to have a little more time to hang out in the Roman bath area, but I’d be prepared with a book and some noise cancelling headphones.